Our Start in Ethiopia

 The volunteers began to raise money by having gatherings in their homes and by speaking to local organizations.
 By April 2004, the group had raised enough money to open its tiny Denan clinic in an abandoned, rundown building.
 By mid‐day of the first day of the clinic’s opening, hundreds of villagers were already waiting to be treated.

 With a goal of replicating our success in Ethiopia, The Denan Project opened a free medical clinic in Ouadaradouo, Burkina Faso in 2009 (now run under separate management).
 In 2010 we further expanded our operations by building a free health center in Uratari, Peru, a tiny town in the Andean highlands, and this work has further expanded to include several other nearby towns.
-In 2011, we set up a project in the remote village of Tariat, Mongolia, partnering with Save The Children, Japan.
-In 2016 we expanded that program to include an additional hospital in Erdenemandal.
-And in the fall of 2015, we started our first project in the United States – partnering with The Johns Hopkins Center for American Indian Health – in the Navajo Nation in the towns of Chinle, Tsaile, and Pinon, Arizona.
+In 2011, we set up a project in the remote town of Tariat, Mongolia, partnering with Save The Children, Japan.
+In 2016 we expanded that program to include an additional hospital in the town of Erdenemandal.
+And in the fall of 2015, we started our first project in the United States – partnering with The Johns Hopkins Center for American Indian Health – on the Navajo Nation Reservation in the towns of Chinle, Tsaile, and Pinon, Arizona.